 We recommend you visit:

-http://www.lostbulgaria.com - old photos from Nesebar
+http://www.lostbulgaria.com - old photos of Nesebar